View

 'extension' => function (Jenssegers\Blade\Blade $blade) {

-// Add directives to blade
+// Add custom directive to Blade

 $blade->directive('mydate', function ($timestamp) {